 The flowers are usually pollinated by humming birds.
 As a bird sticks its tongue into the flower any pollen on the tongue is deposited on the receptive part of the stigma.
 As the bird removes its tongue it collects pollen off the anthers without getting any (or much) on the top of the stigma.

 A forceps is holding up the stigma to see the anthers at the top of the C-shaped stamens.

 For good germination the seeds need temperatures between 15°C and 25°C (60°F to 80°F).
 To prepare a pot to start your seeds, fill it most of the way to the top with your favorite mix with the top cm being a sifted part of your mix so it is finer.
 Place the seed on the surface of the medium and don't bury it.
 The soil should be damp and not sopping wet.
 You may want to put the pot in a plastic bag if your environment is dry.
 You get better control germinating seeds under lights although in the shade of a greenhouse works.
 Seeds germinate in 4 to 8 weeks.
 Please see Sowing Seeds Step-by-Step for more details on starting seeds.

 Do NOT ever use any kind of fungicide or pesticide on Pinguicula.
 This includes all Pinguicula species.
 I don't know why but fungicides especially are death even in the soil.
+This even includes cinnamon which can be used as a fungicide on other plants.
 Insecticides on the soil around mature plants appear to be OK.

-The seasonal changes are cued by light, not moisture.
 Water the plants according to the leaf type, not season.
 When the plants have carnivorous leaves they need to be kept moist and enjoy high humidity although they do just fine at 20% relative humidity.
 When they have succulent leaves the plants need less water.
 Keep the soil lightly damp.
 Some species can be totally dry if the air is very humid.
-Chances are your conditions are not humid enough so don't let the plants dry out.
+Chances are your conditions in a house are not humid enough so don't let the plants dry out.